outdreamer/build-a-cure/docs/tasks/example_scripts/health.md

 	- get an air pollution mask, an air purifier that filters out air pollution such as benzene, and a reverse osmosis water purifier, these arent optional for cancer treatment
 		- These are the solutions to avoid chemicals that I've been using:
-			- for food Ive been cooking in Pyrex glass, eating noodles/flour which is stored in paper, drinks/food in glass containers, and occasionally I buy vegetables in plastic like frozen items or fresh baked goods that haven't been sitting in the container for a long time, and I drink spring water instead of plastic bottled water
 			- an air pollution mask like this one which can attach filtering cartridges that filter out airplane/car fuel pollution: https://www.amazon.com/dp/B07Y2S71T1/
 			- a reverse osmosis purifier like this one to get chemicals out of the water: https://www.amazon.com/Bluevua-RO100ROPOT-LITE-Countertop-Reverse-Purification/dp/B0BGK3YLTN/
 			- an indoor air purifier that filters out airplane/car fuel pollution: https://www.iqair.com/us/products/air-purifiers/gc-multigas